Please ensure Javascript is enabled for purposes of website accessibility

 There are a few different ways to approach an investment in coffee.
 Because it’s a globally popular beverage, you have the option of both international and domestic stocks.
 You can look at it as a retail investment, as might be the case with coffee shops, or as a consumer staple that you can buy at the grocery store.
 And there are also larger brands that include coffee as part of their overall business.

-For example, if you want to invest in Folgers coffee, you’ll need to make an investment in the consumer staples giant JM Smucker Co (SJM).
+For example, if you want to invest in Folgers coffee (or the version of Dunkin’ coffee sold in stores), you’ll need to make an investment in the consumer staples giant JM Smucker Co (SJM).
 Or if you’d like to put your money into Maxwell House, that requires an investment in Kraft Heinz Co (KHC).

 An investment in Coca-Cola (KO) gives you exposure to the global beverage industry through ready-to-drink coffees and teas.
 Additionally, Coca-Cola acquired Costa for ~$5 billion in 2019, which gave it even greater exposure to coffee.
 Costa is a London-based coffee chain that has operations in more than 30 countries.

 And don’t forget there is coffee equipment, as well.
-In fact, if you consume any media at all, you’ve probably seen ads for Keurig coffee makers.
-Keurig coffee makers, from Keurig Dr Pepper (KDP), have surged in popularity in recent years since they allow consumers to sample their favorite coffee shop beverages (including Starbucks (SBUX), Dunkin Donuts (DNKN), and Caribou coffees) in the form of single-serve K-Cup pods
+Keurig coffee makers, for instance, are ultimately produced by Keurig Dr Pepper (KDP) and have surged in popularity in recent years since they allow consumers to sample their favorite coffee shop beverages in the form of single-serve K-Cup pods.

 The best coffee stocks for both conservative and adventurous investors

-When most people today think of caffeine, they think of Starbucks.
-With top-line sales in the tens of billions, Starbucks is the world’s largest coffee retail chain with over 30,000 stores globally and a presence in virtually every city of size in the U.S.
+When most people today think of caffeine, they think of Starbucks (SBUX).
+With top-line sales in the tens of billions, Starbucks is the world’s largest coffee retail chain with over 38,000 stores globally and a presence in virtually every city of size in the U.S.

-New on the scene is Dutch Bros (BROS), which came public towards the end of 2021.
+Newer on the scene is Dutch Bros (BROS), which came public towards the end of 2021.
 The company predominantly operates its drive-thru coffee shops in the western U.S. but is rapidly opening new locations and has expanded as far east as Tennessee.
-The company beat revenue expectations in FY 2022 (reported in February) on 50% YOY revenue growth but missed earnings due to slight declines in same-store sales and rising labor costs.
+The company has been steadily outpacing analyst expectations, most recently when it reported a 50% earnings beat in early August.

 Key to the story is the company’s aggressive growth strategy.
-Senior management believes that they can expand their existing store count to 800 by year’s end, with the company guiding for that number to exceed 1,000 in fist-half 2025.
-As for the stock, it was initially priced at 23 when it began trading on September 15 and closed the day over 36.
-It traded as high as 76 in November 2021 before it was dragged down with growth stocks over the winter months.
-The stock set a new low at 22 late last month before a weak bounce in what may be an ongoing bottoming process.
+Dutch Bros has raised their store count from 754 to 912 in the last year (as of the end of Q2) and is aiming to open a total of 150 stores or so in the full fiscal year.
+As for the stock, it was initially priced at 23 when it began trading on September 15, 2021, and closed the day over 36.
+It traded as high as 76 in November 2021 before it was dragged down with growth stocks in the subsequent bear market.
+The stock set an all-time low at 22 in late September of 2023 and has returned more than 25% since.

 As always, you should do your homework and ensure an investment fits your portfolio before you jump in.
 Popularity and profitability don’t always go hand in hand.